hitmorecode/order-summary-component/README.md

 ### What I learned

 I was struggling placing the background svg image on the page.
 The solution was very simple, change background-size from cover to contain.
-I took me awhile because I've never used background-size: contain, didn't even knew it existed.
+It took me awhile because I've never used background-size: contain, didn't even knew it existed.

 ### Useful resources